 Here’s What You Need to Do When Water Heater Expansion Tank Leaking

-It’s simple to imagine the worst-case scenario when your water heater expansion tank leaking.
+It’s simple to imagine the worst-case scenario when your water heater expansion tank leaks.
 The pressure relief valve, expansion tank, cold-water input valve, anode rod, tank corrosion, and pipe fittings are typical of a water heater leak.
 However, you may be relieved to learn that not all faulty water heaters need significant repairs.

 Is a Leaking Expansion Tank Dangerous?